ClementNerma/Rave/docs/books/hybrid.md

 The first thing we can see here is the use of the `unsafe` keyword, which indicates the following function is unsafe.
 The function is then called using the `!` symbol after its name, as for macros.
 And, as for macros, they don't have a return type.

-A specificity of unsafe functions when comparing them to macros is that arguments are real assignable entities, so they can be used as it.
+In unsafe functions, arguments are real assignable entities, so they can be used as it, like a standard functions' arguments.
 Although, their type is a simple constraint, which means their only purpose is to directly throw an error when they are called with the wrong arguments and produce a good documentation.
 But, they are not attached to the arguments themselves.
 For example, the following code works:

 ```sn
 unsafe func add! (left: Primitive, right: Primitive) {